nsrau/azure-docs.it-it/articles/bastion/bastion-connect-vm-ssh.md

 ---
-title: Connettersi a una VM Linux con Azure Bastion
+title: Connettersi a una macchina virtuale Linux usando Azure BastionConnect to a Linux VM using Azure Bastion
-description: Questo articolo illustra come connettersi a una macchina virtuale Linux usando Azure Bastion.
+description: In this article, learn how to connect to Linux Virtual Machine by using Azure Bastion.
 services: bastion
 author: cherylmc
 ms.service: bastion